riseupalex/CitComAI-Hub.github.io/docs/documentation/data_space_connector/fiware_connector/aws_deployment.md

 ### The SSL secret associated with VCWaltid service is not found
 TLS certificates are created as Kubernetes secrets for the components seen in section [Routes and certificates in FIWARE DS Connector](#routes-and-certificates-in-fiware-ds-connector), but if these secrets are not being created automatically, the deployment will fail.

-The indicator that this is happening will be found when doing the kubectl describe of one of these components: Keycloak, Keyrock or dsba-pdp.
-This is because these components have to directly access the TLS secret created for the VCWaltid service, so an error will appear indicating that the pdc-vcwaltid-tls-sec secret has not been found in the environment.
+The indicator that this is happening will be found when doing the **kubectl describe** of one of these components: Keycloak, Keyrock or dsba-pdp.
+This is because these components have to directly access the TLS secret created for the VCWaltid service, so an error will appear indicating that the **pdc-vcwaltid-tls-sec** secret has not been found in the environment.

 We have encountered this error in two cases:

 - When the Cluster Issuer to obtain certificates from Let's Encrypt was not working correctly.
-That is, when the configuration described in section 4.
-Domains, routes and Certificates had not been completed correctly.
+That is, when the configuration described in section [Domains, routes and Certificates](#domains-routes-and-certificates) had not been completed correctly.

   **Solution:** Check that all the resources for obtaining TLS certificates are working correctly: CertManager, External DNS and CertUtils.
 Also check that the domain created in Route53 belongs to us and has been correctly configured in its issuing location with the name servers indicated by AWS.